Supplements and Medicines — Drug Interactions You Should Know About

 Magnesium

-Magnesium is one of the most commonly purchased supplements.
+Magnesium is one of the most commonly bought supplements in Poland.
 Unfortunately, it is also one of the most common causes of pharmacokinetic interactions:

-• Magnesium + antibiotics (tetracyclines, fluoroquinolones such as ciprofloxacin) — magnesium forms insoluble chelates with antibiotics, reducing their absorption by up to 50%.
-This can mean ineffective antibiotic therapy
+- Magnesium + antibiotics (tetracyclines, fluoroquinolones such as ciprofloxacin) — magnesium forms insoluble chelates with antibiotics, reducing their absorption by up to 50%.
+This can make antibiotic treatment ineffective

-• Magnesium + blood pressure medicines (ACE inhibitors, calcium channel blockers) — magnesium can enhance the hypotensive effect, leading to excessive blood pressure drops
+- Magnesium + blood pressure medicines (ACE inhibitors, calcium channel blockers) — magnesium can enhance the hypotensive effect, leading to an excessive drop in blood pressure

-General rule: Maintain a minimum 2-hour gap between magnesium and other medicines.
+General rule: Leave at least a 2-hour gap between magnesium and other medicines.
 Ideally: magnesium in the evening, medicines in the morning.

 Iron